Intrauterine Device Placement and Removal

 Complications

-When counseling patients about the risks associated with the insertion of IUDs, it is important to realize that there are specific factors that contribute to a poor or unexpected outcome.
-One study looked at predicting complications based on various characteristics of patients and providers.[15]
-Less experienced healthcare professionals placing the IUD and women who had never had a vaginal delivery were more likely to have a difficult insertion or inability to insert IUD.[15]
-Issues with cervical dilatation and bradycardia/vasovagal symptoms were more common in nulliparous women, likely because of cervical manipulation.[15]
-Additionally, older women also had increased issues with appropriate cervical dilatation.[15]
-In all of these cases, the ability and experience of the inserting provider to handle the complication at hand were protective.[15]
-Therefore, as part of the consent process, it would make good sense to counsel patients about their specific risks, given their individual history.
+A study investigated the ability to predict complications based on numerous characteristics of patients and healthcare professionals.[7]
+Less experienced healthcare professionals placing the IUD and women who had never had a vaginal delivery were found to be more likely to have a difficult insertion or a failed IUD insertion.
+Issues with cervical dilatation and bradycardia or vasovagal symptoms were more common in nulliparous women, likely due to cervical manipulation.
+Older women also had issues with appropriate cervical dilatation.
+In challenging cases, clinician expertise and ability to manage complications were critical in preventing adverse outcomes.[7]

 Clinical Significance